rosalindfranklininstitute/LeopardGecko/README.md

 ### Score data
 Class to store and analyse score data.
 Contains routines to generate histograms and suggest volumes of interest based in histogram positions.

+### Class PredictedData
+Constructor (filename): initialise with a hdf5 containing the volume data that has been predicted and combined from several different orientations.
+This file is normally the output from the prediction produced by binary unet segmentation https://github.com/rosalindfranklininstitute/UnetSegmentation

 ## lg-genpredcsreport.py
 Utility that can be used to generate a report of consistency score analysis from a combined prediction file.
 This script uses lg-genpredreport.ipynb notebook.
 Information about how to use and parameters to use can be obtained by running